People and Culture Photography

 A visual journey through culture, nature, and human connection.

-Inspired by the vision of Claude Lévi-Strauss in his book "Tristes Tropiques" and the humanist spirit of Edward Steichen, this portfolio is a visual journey through cultures, landscapes, and encounters that speak to the richness and complexity of human life across time and place.
+Inspired by the vision of Claude Lévi-Strauss in his book "Tristes Tropiques" and the humanist spirit of one of the most famous photographers ever, Edward Steichen, this portfolio is a visual journey through people, cultures, and encounters that speak to the richness and complexity of human life across time and place.
 It is not a documentation of “others,” but a respectful attempt to witness, learn from, and honor diverse ways of being in the world—ways that hold wisdom, beauty, and deep connection to nature and tradition.
 Like Lévi-Strauss, and in the spirit of The Family of Man, I believe that by observing with humility and awareness, and by opening ourselves to learning, we can glimpse something universal: the quiet threads that bind us all, beyond the noise of modernity.

-Amid joyful faces and rhythmic gongs, Iban women and children gather during Gawai in Sarawak—honoring harvest, kinship, and tradition through music, shared space, and communal celebration.
+Amid joyful faces and rhythmic gongs, Iban women and children gather during Gawai in Sarawak in Borneo —honoring harvest, kinship, and tradition through music, shared space, and communal celebration.
+(Photo taken in 1988)

 Around the Hearth Fire